salcedoe/MtMdocs/docs/matlabBasics/Variables.md

 variable_name = data
 ```

-Notice that the variable name is located on the LEFT side of the equal sign and the data is located on the RIGHT side of the equal size.
+Notice that the variable name is located on the LEFT side of the equal sign and the data is located on the RIGHT side of the equal sign.
 Data flows from RIGHT to LEFT.

 ## What Is a Data Structure?